maribelapita/maribelapita/README.md

 I am a software developer with a technological specialization course, I have a technical degree specializing in information systems technologies and programming carried out at the educational institution Citeforma (Portugal).

-🌱 I’m currently learning Java, Springboot Framework.
+🌱 I’m currently learning Salesforce.

-🔭 I’m currently working on Intellij IDEA.
+🔭 I’m currently working on Salesforce Cloud & Salesforce Service.

 📫 I can be reached on [Linkedin](https://www.linkedin.com/in/maribelapita/).